Find Affordable College Courses

 The average amount in student loans that astronomy majors at UT Austin take out while working on their Bachelor's Degree is $24,572.

-Full Astronomy & Astrophysics at The University of Texas at Austin Report
+Read full report on Astronomy & Astrophysics at The University of Texas at Austin

-University of Wisconsin - Madison ranked #10 on this year’s Most Popular Astronomy & Astrophysics Bachelor’s Degree Schools list.
-Located in the large city of Madison, UW - Madison is a public school with a fairly large student population.
+University of Wisconsin - Madison came in at #10 in this year’s edition of the Most Popular Astronomy & Astrophysics Bachelor’s Degree Schools ranking.
+Located in the large city of Madison, UW - Madison is a public school with a very large student population.

 About 15% of the students majoring in astronomy at the school are women while 85% are male.